Better Waste campaign

 Raising staff awareness through graphic design

-The designs even turned up on branded merchandise
+The designs even made it onto merchandise

 Meanwhile, designs from the campaign were in an infographic sharing highlights of staff achievements that year.